-To apply the ABC test to a worker, the following steps need to be taken:
+To apply the ABC test to a worker status as independent contractor vs employee, the following steps need to be taken:

 - Find out whether the worker is free to control and direct the work they do, including if they are under a contract for getting some specific work done.
 The person hiring someone will have to demonstrate that a worker is free from this type of control.
 If they are under the control of the hiring entity in this kind of way, they will be classified as an employee.
 This satisfies part A of the ABC test.

 - Find out whether the worker conducts any sort of work that falls outside of what the hiring entity does.
 This entity will have to provide evidence of some kind that proves the worker is doing something that is outside of the normal business operations that entity is involved with.
 This satisfies part B of the ABC test.